airborne-commando/Crow/README.md

 **Tips and Tricks**

-Create a tmpfs directory to store all of your logs and results so it can get deleted upon shutdown, for extra security use keepassXC or use a LUKS drive and use cold storage.
+Create a tmpfs directory or store it inside /tmp to store all of your logs and results so it can get deleted upon shutdown, for extra security use keepassXC or use a LUKS drive and use cold storage.

 ## Procedure: